ilia92/homes_mining/home_univ/pho/Readme.txt

    Memory timing parameter 3 (0 to 100, default 0)

 -vmr <n>
-   Memory refresh rate (0 to 100, default 0)
+   Memory refresh rate (0 to 100, default 0).
+For AMD cards you may also use "-rxboost"

 -nvmem <n>
    Force using straps on unsupported Nvidia GPUs (0 - do not force, 1
    - GDDR5, 2 - GDDR5X).
 Make sure that the parameter matches your GPU
    memory type.
-You can try this if your card is Pascal-based but when you try to use -straps or any other memory timing option, the card is shown as “unsupported”.
+You can try this if your card is Pascal-based but when you try to use "-straps" or any other memory timing option, the card is shown as “unsupported”.

+-rxboost <n>
+   Memory refresh rate on AMD cards (0 - default values, 1 -
+   predefined value that should work on most cards, 2 to 100 - increasingly aggressive settings).
+If you want to fine tune the value, you may run the miner with "-rxboost 1", write down the corresponding "-vmr" values that are showed in the log file, and then use "-vmr" instead with adjusted values.

 General Options